 The web should also support human rights, dignity and personal agency.
 We need to put internationally recognized human rights at the core of the web platform [UDHR].
 We can reinforce this approach by promoting ethical thinking across the web industry.

 The principles in this document are deliberately unordered, and many are interconnected with each other.
-They are intended to be viewed holistically, rather than each in isolation.
-While all of the principles together aim to provide pillars that collectively support a web that is beneficial for society, there are cases where the effects of upholding one principle may diminish the efficacy of another principle.
-Thus in applying these principles, there are benefits and tradeoffs that may need to be carefully balanced.
-When proposals which support particular principles appear to be in conflict with other principles, it is important to consider the context in which the technology is being applied, the expected audience(s) for the technology, who the technology benefits and who it may disadvantage, and any power dynamics involved (see also the priority of constituencies).
+They are intended to be read together, rather than each in isolation, and to collectively support a web that is beneficial for society.
+When the effects of upholding one principle may diminish the efficacy of another principle, the benefits and tradeoffs need to be carefully balanced.
+It is important to consider the context in which the technology is being applied, the expected audience(s) for the technology, who the technology benefits and who it may disadvantage, and any power dynamics involved (see also the priority of constituencies).

 When we are adding new web technologies and platforms, we will build them to cross regional and national boundaries.
 People in one location should be able to view web pages from anywhere that is connected to the web.